Squeezing Out Value: Best Juicer Buying Guide and Our Top Picks

 This juicer makes good use of the title Big Mouth.
 The 3 inch feeding tube can tackle any fruit that comes its way and the 800W motor ensures that the juice is clear and done quickly.
 It is easy to assemble right out of the box and it checks itself for you.
 A safety feature includes a self-check where the machine will not activate if assembled improperly.
 The juicer and the pulp are quickly and cleanly separated so disposal is easy and all plastic containers are dishwasher safe.
 It sells for an affordable retail price of around $60.

 This is one big juicer.
 It towers over most other juicers at 16 inches tall.
 Moreover, it is 13 inches by 9 inches.
 Add the fact that this weighs in at 10 pounds, that is a huge juicer.
 Those with small counters may find it difficult giving up almost an entire foot of counter space for a juicer.
 The weight also makes it annoying to stow away and take out.
 The motor has no suppression and is very noisy when in use.
-If anyone is doing anything concentration intensive, they should leave the house when this thing gets going.
+If anyone is doing anything concentration intensive, they should leave the house when this big mouth juice extractor gets going.
 The pulp container in the back is roomy and handy, but you will have to clean it often.
 The pulp can dry out and stick to the container with almost concrete-like tenacity if left alone and dirty.
 This means you should clean it after every use.

 This juicer has a few issues, but they are all tied to the fact that this is a great juicer made on a budget.
 The size is the most glaring issue, but it does a really effective job as a juicer despite this.
 That loud 800W motor still creates good pulp and juice separation despite the noise.
 If you are looking for a high quality juicer, you may want to look at some of the options listed above and be prepare to spend more cash.
 If you are new to juicing or want a simple juicer on a tight budget, this is your best bet.